Use a Control Label as Spreadsheet Header in LabVIEW

 Solution

-1. Right-click your control which you want to obtain the label to create a header, and select Create>>Property Node>>Label>>Text.
+1. Right-click the Control that you wish to use to create a header, and select Create>>Property Node>>Label>>Text.

 explorer_KeBDsEJ89l.png